mongsilemong/mongsilemong.github.io/about/index.md

  * B.S. in Mechanichan Engineering, State University of New York at Buffalo, New York, USA, 2013.9 - 2015.5 (Scholarship, Transfer)
  * B.S. in Computer Science, University of Wisconsin - Madison, USA, 2015.9 - 2019.5
  * M.S. in Industrial Engineering, Seoul National Unviersity, South Korea, 2019.7 - 2021.8
-    * Analysed data to develop User Experience with Korea Automotive Technology Institute, Samsung, Ministry of Culture ＆ Tourism, and Coway
+    * Analysed data to develop User Experience of systems, products and services with Korea Automotive Technology Institute, Samsung, Ministry of Culture ＆ Tourism, and Coway
     * My graduation thesis is "Study on the development of evaluation of electric kickboards based on user types"

 ## Experience